- China Tours +

 Take some candy with you during Chinese New Year; so that you can give some happiness to the kids you come across.

 If your Chinese hosts have children, do not forget to prepare some red packets (hongbao).
-Both the hosts and the children would appreciate it if you know the tradition.

 Visiting your Chinese hosts with some school supplies like a writing pen, a school notebook or a nice box of painting brushes (if the kids are keen on painting) will give the kids a pleasant surprise.